Obama says minorities wary of government ‘for good reason’ during vaccine campaign

 He said the “good news” is that the Biden administration is committed to making the vaccine available “to all people regardless of status.”

-Mr. Obama said the “Made to Save” campaign, sponsored in part by the Department of Health and Human Services, is important because it’s targeting women, who make most of the health-care decisions in their families.
+Mr. Obama said the “Made to Save” campaign, sponsored in part by the Department of Health and Human Services, is important because it’s targeting women, who make most of the health care decisions in their families.

-“I can say this as a man and a man of color: traditionally, for a whole host of sociological reasons but also because I guess we’re not that bright, men don’t get check-ups as often,” the former president said.
+“I can say this as a man and a man of color: traditionally, for a whole host of sociological reasons but also because I guess we’re not that bright, men don’t get checkups as often,” the former president said.

-“They’re not trained by their fathers, oftentimes, to think about” health-care decisions,” Mr. Obama continued.
-“Sometimes you’re just lazy, or you have decided that it’s not tough to get medical care.
+“They’re not trained by their fathers, oftentimes, to think about health care decisions,” Mr. Obama continued.
+“Sometimes you’re just lazy, or you have decided that it’s not ‘tough’ to get medical care.
 It’s often the influence of women that moves people and nudges people forward to make sure that they’re taking care of business.
 This is some business we got to take care of.”

 Black and Hispanic adults are less likely than White adults to be vaccinated, according to Kaiser Family Foundation data.
-About 39% of Whites had received at least one vaccine dose by May 3, compared with 27% of Hispanics and 25% of Blacks, the foundation found.
+About 39% of White adults had received at least one vaccine dose by May 3, compared with 27% of Hispanic adults and 25% of Black adults, the foundation found.

-Mr. Obama cited “tragic” examples of past medical experimentation on Blacks and “racial subjugation,” citing the infamous Tuskegee syphilis study, as a lingering reason for vaccine hesitancy in the Black community.
+Mr. Obama cited tragic examples of past medical experimentation on Black people and racial subjugation, citing the infamous Tuskegee syphilis study, as a lingering reason for vaccine hesitancy in the Black community.

 “This is all real,” Mr. Obama said.
 “This gets passed on from generation to generation — suspicion, hesitancy, concern about interactions with the medical community.”